MANIKANTA557/qna-/README.md

 # qna-bot-v-4
 Demonstrate the core capabilities of the Microsoft Bot Framework

-This bot has been created using [Bot Framework][1], it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [web app microsoft teams][1], it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## Prerequisites
 - [Node.js][4] version 8.5 or higher